reTHINK-project/use-cases/docs/D1.1/business processes/related work-tmforum b2b2x.md

 * adding new functional services/ products to be delivered by or uses within the partnership

 #### Business Model Selection
-The Business Model selected describes the business role(s) each partner will play in providing the business value.
+The Business Model Selection describes the business role(s) each partner will play in providing the business value.
 Each Service Provider has a clear role in the value chain based on their core capabilities and strengths and their alignment to the other members in the chain.
 The roles are also used to describe the management relationships.
-The Business Model furthermore describes how the partners provide the fuctional servcies and the key busienss relationships between their fucthonal roles.
+The Business Model furthermore describes how the partners provide the functional servcies and the key business relationships between their functional roles.
 The three digital service lifecycle stages are:
 * Onboarding - where to get the partners from (internal, external, federated, syndicated ...)
 * Adding Value - configuration, branding, packaging/ bundling, interfaces, commercialization